Cryptovista/ccxt-exchanges-loader/README.md

 # ccxt-exchanges-loader

 > Filter ccxt exchanges that you want to include in your Webpack bundle.

 This module is used to build [Cryptovista](https://cryptovista.app), a desktop app to monitor crypto portfolios, news and market in a single place.
-For Mac and Windows.

 ## Use case

-> [CCXT](https://github.com/ccxt/ccxt) is a JavaScript / Python / PHP cryptocurrency trading library with support for more than 100 bitcoin/altcoin exchanges
+> [ccxt](https://github.com/ccxt/ccxt) is a JavaScript / Python / PHP cryptocurrency trading library with support for more than 100 bitcoin/altcoin exchanges

-This loader is mostly useful if you:
+This loader is useful if you:

 - ship ccxt with a frontend app
 - don't need all the exchanges that ccxt supports
-- use Webpack
+- don't need the pro features

-## Smaller bundle: lighter, faster code.
+You will get a **smaller bundle: lighter, faster code.**

-### How to use
+## How to use

-#### 1. Install
+### 1. Install

 ```bash
 npm install ccxt-exchanges-loader -DE
 ```

-#### 2. Webpack config
+### 2. Webpack config

 Add the loader to your config:

 ```js